meetanuj1995/Terraform_AWS/README.md

   Create a directory for your Terraform project and navigate into it.

 ### Create Terraform Configuration Files:
-+ main.tf: *The main configuration file where you define the resources you want to create.*
++ main.tf : *The main configuration file where you define the resources you want to create.*
-+ variables.tf: *Defines the input variables for your Terraform configuration.*
++ variables.tf : *Defines the input variables for your Terraform configuration.*
-+ outputs.tf: *Defines the outputs of your Terraform configuration.*
++ outputs.tf : *Defines the outputs of your Terraform configuration.*
-+ provider.tf: *Specifies the provider (AWS in this case) and any provider-specific configurations.*
++ provider.tf : *Specifies the provider (AWS in this case) and any provider-specific configurations.*
-+ terraform.tfvars: *Defines the values for the input variables.*
++ terraform.tfvars : *Defines the values for the input variables.*

 ### Initialize Terraform:
   Initialize the Terraform working directory.
 This step downloads the provider plugins and sets up the backend for storing the state.